Common Investment Banking Interview Questions

 Since the free cash flows in an unlevered DCF analysis are pre-debt (i.e. a helpful way to think about this is to think of unlevered cash flows as the company’s cash flows as if it had no debt – so no interest expense, and no tax benefit from that interest expense), the cost of the cash flows relate to both the lenders and the equity providers of capital.
 Thus, the discount rate is the weighted average cost of capital to all providers of capital (both debt and equity).

-Cost of equity is typically estimated using the capital asset pricing model (CAPM), which links the expected return of equity to its sensitivity to the overall market (see WSP’s DCF module for a detailed analysis of calculating the cost of equity).
+- Cost of Equity: The cost of equity is typically estimated using the capital asset pricing model (CAPM), which links the expected return of equity to its sensitivity to the overall market.

 There are several competing models for estimating the cost of equity, however, the capital asset pricing model (CAPM) is predominantly used on the street.
-The CAPM links the expected return of a security to its sensitivity the overall market basket (often proxied using the S&P 500).
-The formula is: Cost of equity (re) = Risk free rate (rf) + β x Market risk premium (rm-rf )
+The CAPM links the expected return of a security to its sensitivity to the overall market basket (often proxied using the S&P 500).

-The risk free rate should theoretically reflect yield to maturity of a default-free government bonds of equivalent maturity to the duration of each cash flows being discounted.
-In practice, lack of liquidity in long term bonds have made the current yield on 10-year U.S. Treasury bonds as the preferred proxy for the risk-free rate for US companies.
+- Risk Free Rate: The risk-free rate should theoretically reflect the yield to maturity of default-free government bonds of equivalent maturity to the duration of each cash flows being discounted.
+In practice, the lack of liquidity in long-term bonds has made the current yield on 10-year U.S. Treasury bonds the preferred proxy for the risk-free rate for US companies.

-The market risk premium (rm-rf) represents the excess returns of investing in stocks over the risk free rate.
-Practitioners often use the historical excess returns method, and compare historical spreads between S&P 500 returns and the yield on 10 year treasury bonds.
+- Market Risk Premium: The market risk premium (rm-rf) represents the excess returns of investing in stocks over the risk-free rate.
+Practitioners often use the historical excess returns method and compare historical spreads between S&P 500 returns and the yield on 10-year treasury bonds.